ddamanze/NBA_MVP_Predictor/README.md

 xgboost
 requests
 BeautifulSoup
-Install these dependencies using pip install <library>.
+Install these dependencies using pip install <library>

 ## How to Use
 Ensure all dependencies are installed.